 All of our team have been chosen to offer the highest levels of customer service and we will have certified first-aiders on board.

-Our Skarv Lines logo is based on the South Uist Flag and has been created in the form of an oil painting by Deepa Kern www.deepakern.com & www.saatchiart.com, a present from John’s cousin JR MacInnes of Eriskay for taking him to St. Kilda.
+Our Skarvlines Logo is based on the South Uist Flag a present from JR MacInnes Eriskay for taking him to St Kilda.

 The painting combines the following elements:

-The SS Politician went aground 150 yards off Roshinish Point between Eriskay and Calvay Island (Norse and BA Chart Spelling) The story of the SS Politician and it’s cargo of Whisky is the origin of Compton MacKenzie’s play and subsequent film Whisky Galore.
-There is actually 2 Calvays; one in South Uist at the entrance to Loch Boisdale and one in Eriskay off Roshinish Point.
+The SS Politician (see futher info on image panel on the right) went aground 150 yards off Roshinish Point between Eriskay and Calvay Island (Norse and BA Chart Spelling) The story of the SS Politician and it’s cargo of Whisky is the origin of Compton MacKenzie’s play and subsequent film Whisky Galore.
+There are actually 2 Calvays; one in South Uist at the entrance to Loch Boisdale, one in Eriskay off Roshinish Point.

 The Scandinavian for cormorant is “skarv”.
 In Gaelic it is written “sgarbh” but it is known locally as the Eriskay Turkey, a phrase coined by the distinguished fishing family Mansons of Mallaig.
 Sadly most of the Manson men where lost on their family trawler in a tragic accident off the Dutch Coast.Cormorants can dive to 60 ft with their wings tucked in and using its very powerful legs .
 Its body/wings lack the insulation of other seabirds which is why you see them quite frequently drying their wings.Check out Adam Nicholsons excellent book: Seabirds: The Cormorant/Skarv has a tough start in life, 50/50 Land/Sea Bird.

-The combination of all of these elements gives the logo its Eriskay connection, owner John MacInnes’s homeland.
+The combination of all of these elements gives the logo its Eriskay connection.